Can Lyme Disease Trigger an Autoimmune Disease?

 Lyme disease and autoimmune arthritis

-One of the most studied examples of Lyme disease and autoimmunity involves Lyme arthritis.
-Most patients improve with antibiotic therapy.
-However, a small number develop antibiotic-refractory Lyme arthritis, where joint inflammation persists even after treatment.
+One of the most studied examples involves Lyme arthritis.
+Most patients improve with antibiotic treatment.
+However, a small number develop antibiotic-refractory Lyme arthritis, where joint inflammation persists.

 Symptoms that may overlap with autoimmune disease